-- D. The venting system shall terminate at least 3 feet (0.9m) above any forced air inlet located within 10 feet (3m).
-The venting system shall terminate at least 4 feet (1.2m) below, 4 feet (1.2m) horizontally from, or 1 foot (300 mm) above any door, window, or gravity air inlet into any building.
-The bottom of the vent shall be located at least 12 inches (300mm) above grade.
-Termination of the vent shall be not less than 7 feet (2.13m) above adjacent public walkway.
-The vent terminal shall not be installed closer than 3 feet (0.9m) from the inside corner of an L shaped structure.
-Termination of the vent should be kept at least 3 feet (0.9m) away from vegetation.
-The venting system shall terminate at least 4 feet horizontally from, and in no case above or below, unless a 4 foot horizontal distance is maintained, from electric meters, gas meters, regulators, and relief equipment.
-See Figure 9. - United States Terminate vent system at least 4 feet (1.22m) horizontally from, and in no case above or below, unless a 4 feet (1.22m) horizontal distance is maintained, from electric meters, gas meters, regulators and relief equipment.
+- Venting system shall terminate at least 3 feet (0.9 m) above any forced air inlet located within 10 feet (3 m). - Venting system shall terminate at least 4 feet (1.2 m) below, 4 feet (1.2 m) horizontally from, or 1 foot (300 mm) above any door, window, or gravity air inlet into any building. - o Bottom of vent shall be located at least 12 inches (300 mm) above grade. - Termination of vent shall be not less than 7 feet (2.13 m) above adjacent public walkway. - Vent terminal shall not be installed closer than 3 feet (0.9 m) from inside corner of L shaped structure. - o Termination of vent should be kept at least 3 feet (0.9 m) away from vegetation. - Venting system shall not terminate underneath any deck, patio, or similar structure.

-- A. The venting system shall terminate at least 4 feet below any eave, soffit, or roof overhang. - B. The venting system shall not terminate underneath any deck, patio, or similar structure. - C. Put vent on a wall away from the prevailing winter wind.
-Locate or guard the vent to prevent accidental contact with people or pets. - D. Terminate the vent above normal snow-line.
-Avoid locations where snow may drift and block the vent.
-Ice or snow may cause the boiler to shut down if the vent becomes obstructed. - E. Under certain conditions, flue gas will condense, forming moisture.
-In such cases, steps should be taken to prevent building materials at the vent terminal from being damaged by exhaust of flue gas.
+- United States Terminate vent system at least 4 feet (1.22 m) horizontally from, and in no case above or below, unless a 4 feet (1.22m) horizontal distance is maintained, from electric meters, gas meters, regulators and relief equipment.
+See Figure 9. - Canada Terminate vent system at least 6 feet (1.83 m) horizontally from, and in no case above or below,unless 6 feet (1.83 m) horizontal distance is maintained, from gas and electric meters, regulators and relief equipment. - Venting system shall terminate at least 4 feet below any eave, soffit, or roof overhang. - Place vent on wall away from prevailing winter wind.
+Locate or guard vent to prevent accidental contact with people or pets. - Terminate vent above normal snow-line.
+Avoid locations where snow may drift and block vent.
+Ice or snow may cause boiler to shut down if vent becomes obstructed. - Under certain conditions, flue gas will condense, forming moisture.
+Take steps to prevent building materials at vent terminal from being damaged by exhaust of flue gas.